chainwayxyz/token-bridge/auditors_guide.md

     - `DestinationOUSDT` is equivalent to `OUpgradeable` above.

     - `DestinationOUSDC` aims to be similar as much as possible to `DestinationOUSDT` with minimal changes to adapt to USDC's requirements regarding minting and burning.

+- For WBTC, the code is mostly a verbatim copy of the WBTCOFT code.
+The only change is the version of LayerZero contracts being imported as the instances listed below are using an older version of LayerZero contracts.
+But the changes are minimal and do not affect the logic.
+    - Use the implementation of [`WBTCOFT`](https://snowtrace.io/token/0x0555E30da8f98308EdB960aa94C0Db47230d2B9c/contract/code?type=erc20&chainid=43114) on Avalanche as a reference for this codebase's `WBTCOFT` contract.
+    - Use the implementation of [`WBTCOFTAdapter`](https://etherscan.io/address/0x0555e30da8f98308edb960aa94c0db47230d2b9c#code) on Ethereum mainnet as a reference for this codebase's `WBTCOFTAdapter` contract.